mdfnam/QnA/Parts of Speech.md

 ## Identifying Ism, Fi'l and Harf in *English sentences*
 **Method 2:** Break down each word in the sentence, determine its part of speech in English, and then map it to the corresponding part of speech in Arabic.

-*Sentence:* I was eating an apple yesterday.
+*Sentence:* I ate an apple yesterday.
 - `I ate` : Verb (Past Tense Verb) - Fi'l
 - `an apple` : Noun (Thing) - Ism
 - `yesterday` :  Adverb (Adverbs of Time) - Ism